 Pour Over Kettle: S.S Gooseneck Drip Kettle 1.2 liter (Amazon-The Triumphant Chef)$27.50

 Scale is Sartorius BL1500, but it is just what is on hand, and I do prefer measuring in grains.

-47 sec off boil, Starbucks House Blend -NC Spring water.
+47 sec off boil, Grounds in at 30sec off boil, Starbucks House Blend -NC Spring water.